jcolag/entropy-arbitrage/2022-04-28-generations.md

  >
  > **KIRK**: Don't tell me:  Tuesday.

-To start, we now know that the Federation's week looks a lot like ours, with a [Tuesday](https://en.wikipedia.org/wiki/Tuesday).
+To start, we now know that the Federation's week looks a lot like ours, with a {% wiki Tuesday|Tuesday|en %}.
 We also know that Starfleet officially launches new ships to great public acclaim days *before* they're actually ready.

  > **CHEKOV**: How many people were aboard that ship?
  >